sussmasenthil/ai_based_crop_identification_disease_recognition/README.md

 # ai_based_crop_identification_disease_recognition
-A Mobile application developed using Flutter framework which can be deployed in both android and ios.
-The main functionality is to predict the crop image which is being captured from camera or picked from gallery and also be able to recognize the diseases from the crop images.
-Deep learning Convolutional Neural Network is used to learn and predict the crop images.
-Using Transfer Learning technique, MobilenetV2 model is used and retrained for collected crop and it's disease image dataset.
-Finally this tensorflow model is converted into tensorflow lite model which is used to deploy it in mobile platform.
+Crop Image Prediction and Disease Recognition Mobile Application

+This GitHub project showcases a mobile application developed using the Flutter framework, enabling deployment on both Android and iOS platforms.
+The primary functionality of this application is to predict the crop type from images captured by the device's camera or selected from the image gallery.
+Additionally, it provides disease recognition capabilities for crop images.

+To achieve accurate predictions, this project utilizes deep learning techniques, specifically Convolutional Neural Networks (CNN).
+A pre-trained MobilenetV2 model is employed for transfer learning, which is then fine-tuned using a dataset of collected crop and disease images.
+The resulting TensorFlow model is converted into a TensorFlow Lite model for efficient deployment on mobile platforms.

+By leveraging deep learning and transfer learning, this mobile application offers farmers and agricultural enthusiasts a convenient tool to identify crop types and detect potential diseases.
+The streamlined integration of image capture, prediction, and disease recognition enhances decision-making and contributes to improved crop management.